jonnor/ESC-CNN-microcontroller/report/report.md

 to something that can execute on a microcontroller, usually integrated with established machine learning frameworks.

-CMSIS-NN by ARM.
-A low-level library for ARM Cortex-M microcontrollers implementing basic neural network building blocks, such as 2D convolutions, pooling and Gated Recurrent Units.
+CMSIS-NN by ARM is a low-level library for ARM Cortex-M microcontrollers implementing basic neural network building blocks, such as 2D convolutions, pooling and Gated Recurrent Units.
-It uses optimized fixed-point maths and SIMD instructions, which can be 4x faster and energy efficient than floating point[@CMSISNN].
+It uses optimized fixed-point maths and SIMD (Single Instruction Multiple Data) instructions to perform 4x 8-bit operations at a time.
+This allows it to be up to 4x faster and 5x more energy efficient than floating point[@CMSISNN].

 ![Low level functions provided by CMSIS-NN (light gray) for use by higher level code (light blue)[@CMSISNN]](./img/CMSIS-NN-functions.png)

-uTensor[@uTensor] by ARM.
-Allows to run a subset of TensorFlow models on ARM Cortex-M devices, designed for use with the mbed software platform.
+uTensor[@uTensor] by ARM allows to run a subset of TensorFlow models on ARM Cortex-M devices, designed for use with the ARM mbed software platform[@MbedHomepage].

-TensorFlow Lite for Microcontrollers, an experimental port of TensorFlow[@TensorFlow], announced at TensorFlow Developer Summit in March 2019[@LaunchingTensorflowLiteMicrocontrollers].
+TensorFlow Lite for Microcontrollers is an experimental port of TensorFlow[@TensorFlow], announced at TensorFlow Developer Summit in March 2019[@LaunchingTensorflowLiteMicrocontrollers].
-Its goal is to be compatible with TensorFlow Lite (for mobile devices etc), and reuse platform-specific libraries such as CMSIS-NN or uTensor in order to be as efficient as possible.
+Its goal is to be compatible with TensorFlow Lite (for mobile devices etc), and to support multiple hardware and software platforms (not just ARM Cortex).
+Thei plan to reuse platform-specific libraries such as CMSIS-NN or uTensor in order to be as efficient as possible.

-EdgeML by Microsoft Research India[@EdgeMLGithub].
-Contains novel algorithms developed especially for microcontrollers, such as Bonsai[@Bonsai], ProtoNN[@ProtoNN] and FastGRNN[@FastGRNN].
+EdgeML by Microsoft Research India[@EdgeMLGithub] is a research project and open source code repository which contains novel algorithms developed especially for microcontrollers, such as Bonsai[@Bonsai], ProtoNN[@ProtoNN] and FastGRNN[@FastGRNN].

-emlearn[@emlearn] by the author.
-Supports converting a subset of Scikit-Learn[@scikit-learn] and Keras[@Keras] models and run them using C code designed for microcontrollers.
+emlearn[@emlearn] by the author is a Python library that supports converting a subset of Scikit-Learn[@scikit-learn] and Keras[@Keras] models and run them using C code designed for microcontrollers.

-X-CUBE-AI[@X-CUBE-AI] by ST Microelectronics provides official support for inference with Neural Networks for their STM32 microcontrollers.
+X-CUBE-AI[@X-CUBE-AI] by ST Microelectronics provides official support for performing inference with Neural Networks on their STM32 microcontrollers.
-It is an add-on to the STM32CubeMX software development kit, and allows loading trained models from various formats, including:
+It is an add-on to the STM32CubeMX[@STM32CubeMX] software development kit, and allows loading trained models from various formats, including:
 Keras (Tensorflow), Caffe[@Caffe] and PyTorch.
 In X-CUBE-AI 3.4, all computations are done in single-precision float.